Year 7 Catch-Up Premium

 Monitoring the Impact of Year 7 catch-up premium

-- Development of new data collection system allows SLT to track progress much more clearly so that other interventions can be put in place as quickly as needed
+- Development of new data collection systems allows SLT to track progress much more clearly so that other interventions can be put in place as quickly as needed.